 Getting to Downtown Alameda is easy.
 Whether you need assistance or just want to leave the car behind, there are plenty of convenient choices...

-The 341-space Civic Center Parking Structure located at 1416 Oak Street (between Santa Clara Ave and Lincoln Ave).
-The garage is open 24 hours a day, seven days a week.
+The 341-space Civic Center Parking Structure is located at 1416 Oak Street (between Santa Clara Ave and Lincoln Ave).
+The parking garage is open 24 hours a day, seven days a week.
 Patrons pre-pay for parking for up to four hours between the hours of 9:00am and 5:00pm, Monday through Saturday, excluding holidays.
 The parking rate in the garage is $0.75 per hour.

-Lot A is accessible from Park Avenue between Central Avenue and Santa Clara Avenue
+Lot A is accessible from Park Avenue between Central Avenue and Santa Clara Avenue.

 Electric Car Charging Stations